Welcome to Community Development

 This program is designed to assist income eligible, low to moderate income individuals or families with down payment and closing cost assistance in purchasing their first home in the City of Elmira by offering a grant in the amount of $8,000 that is forgiven after five years.
 The City of Elmira contracts with Catholic Charities to administer this program.
 For more information contact Catholic Charities at (607)734-9784 x2132.

-Catholic Charities Website
+Link to Catholic Charities

 The City of Elmira contracts will Southern Tier Economic Growth (STEG) to administer a Commercial Loan Program and to concentrate on business recruitment and retention.
 New or expanding businesses are encouraged to call STEG at (607) 733-6513.